GoHorse GFX

 the team understand how much effort it takes to deliver something.

-It then becomes clear that any project
+It then becomes clear that any project created with the

 sole purpose of adhering to a schedule